Best Rifle Light Choices in 2024: Find the Right One For You

 SureFire Scout Light Pro Dual Fuel Review

-Now, I have to warn you here that SureFire recommends using this light for medium to long range.
-This is not the light to use for close quarters.
-The light intensity can whiteout the immediate area—something I had to learn the hard way when I was mounting it on the rifle.
-A screw rolled under the sofa, and I turned on my Scout Light Pro to search for it.
-The light was so bright I couldn’t see anything at that distance.
-I had to pull out a much weaker flashlight and voilà, I found the screw in no time.
+Just a heads-up: this light is better suited for medium to long-range use.
+I learned that the hard way when I was mounting it on my rifle.
+A screw rolled under the sofa, and I turned on my Scout Light Pro to find it.
+The intense white light was so overpowering that I couldn’t see anything at that distance.
+I had to grab a much weaker flashlight, and with that, I quickly located the screw.

 SureFire Scout Light Pro Dual Fuel Pros and Cons